SecOpsPete/agentic-ai-cybersecurity-agent/password-protected-isolation-remediation-guardrails/README.md

 # 🛡️ Agentic Remediation Guardrails

-The **Guardrails Framework** provides a unified safety layer that enforces dry-run protection, confirmation prompts, password-verified overrides, and structured logging for all remediation actions.
-When a high-confidence threat triggers an isolation workflow, the agent first prompts whether to temporarily disable guardrails, then requires a password before proceeding.
-The standard isolation prompt still follows, ensuring the operator maintains full control of the action.
-After completion, guardrails automatically restore, and all decisions are logged to `agent.log`.
-To maintain clarity in the console, concise colorized summaries highlight key guardrail events — password acceptance, temporary disablement, skipped remediation, and restoration — while detailed JSON logs remain available for full auditing.
+The Guardrails Framework adds a protective layer that operates before the existing isolation confirmation prompt — it does not replace it.
+This ensures every remediation action, such as VM isolation, passes through a two-stage security check before execution.

+First, when a high-confidence threat triggers an isolation workflow, the agent asks whether the operator wants to temporarily disable guardrails.
+If approved, a password prompt immediately follows, verifying that the user has the necessary permissions to proceed.
+Only after successful authentication does the agent continue to the familiar prompt —

+“Would you like to isolate this VM? (y/n)”

+This sequence introduces a double layer of protection: one confirming intent, and another validating authorization.

+Once the action completes, guardrails automatically reactivate, restoring the system’s protected state.
+Every step — from password validation to isolation approval — is recorded in agent.log for full auditability.
+For quick visibility, concise colorized console summaries highlight key events (password accepted, guardrails disabled, remediation skipped, guardrails restored), while detailed JSON logs ensure traceability and compliance across all operations.

 <p align="center">
   <img src="./images/Guardrails2.png" alt="Guardrails Implemented" width="100%">